 adelante del autobús.
 (Incorrect in Spain)

-Note that in Latin American the distinction doesn’t matter for the adverbs: afuera, fuera, adentro, dentro, adelante, delanate, atrás and detrás.
+Note that in Latin America the distinction doesn’t matter for the adverbs: afuera, fuera, adentro, dentro, adelante, delanate, atrás and detrás.

 But, there are adverbs where it does matter.